China curbs IPOs, enlists brokers in all-out bid to end market rout

 But he said there are still huge risks in investing in far more speculative small stocks.
 “In the small cap sphere, it’s still very chaotic.
 Some stocks are still over-valued and continue to face huge pressure.”

-Saturday’s pledge by China’s top brokerages to collectively buy at least 120 billion yuan ($19.3 billion) of shares would form part of Beijing’s new market stabilisation fund, according to the Wall Street Journal.
+Saturday’s pledge by China’s top brokerages to collectively buy at least 120 billion yuan ($19.3 billion) of shares would form part of Beijing’s new market stabilization fund, according to the Wall Street Journal.

 Separately on Saturday, 25 Chinese mutual funds announced they, too, would put their own capital into stocks.
 The fund managers did not give a figure but said they would invest in their own funds, alongside their customers.